SerpentsGarden/.github/profile/README.md

-# Welcome to The Goat Occult's Official Github Organization
+# Welcome to Esoterica's Official Github Organization
 Omg this is so cool!